jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Jungle Giant.md

 RacialMods: +4 Climb, +8 Stealth in forests
 Languages: Common, Giant
 SQ: archery expert
+SpecialAbilities:
+  Archery Expert (Su): >
+    A jungle giant is proficient with all bows, and does not provoke an attack of opportunity when firing a bow in melee combat.
+  Spell Storing (Su): >
-SpecialAbilities: Archery Expert (Su) A jungle giant is proficient with all bows, and does not provoke an attack of opportunity when firing a bow in melee combat.
-Spell Storing (Su) Once per day as a immediate action, a jungle giant can absorb a targeted or ranged touch spell used against it, negating the effects against it but not against any other targets.
+    Once per day as a immediate action, a jungle giant can absorb a targeted or ranged touch spell used against it, negating the effects against it but not against any other targets.
 It can retain this stored power for up to 1 minute, during which time its tattoos glow with blue fire.
 If it damages a target with a successful hit using a melee or ranged weapon, it can cast the spell on the target as a free action, as if it were using a spell storing weapon.
 This spell uses the caster level and DC of the original caster.
 This discharges the stored spell.
+  Warding Tattoos (Su): >
-Warding Tattoos (Su) A jungle giant's magical tattoos grant it a +4 deflection bonus to Armor Class.
+    A jungle giant's magical tattoos grant it a +4 deflection bonus to Armor Class.
 The giant loses this bonus if it wears armor.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: